 Now, this isn’t the kind of place I’d ordinarily go to.
 First off, the cheesy pirate theme really isn’t my thing.

-Judging by the menu, it clearly wasn’t a purveyor of authentic Japanese cuisine either, with a mostly Western selection – something that had the potential to be pretty nasty.
+Judging by the menu, it clearly wasn’t a purveyor of authentic Japanese cuisine either, with a mostly Western selection.
+Honestly I expected something pretty nasty.
 So how did we end up here?
 A) We were jet lagged, didn’t feel like going very far, but also wanted to walk somewhere so we wouldn’t fall asleep in the hotel room at 7 P.M.; and B) King of the Pirates was in the Aqua City Mall next to our hotel, and had English menus on display.
 So with expectations about as low as they could go, I ordered a chicken fried rice dish.

 Overall, definitely not as bad I expected.
 Would I come back here if I were in Tokyo?
 I’d say probably not, but then again, Mini-Me would probably find the whole pirate setup amusing in about 5 years.
 Plus, when the weather’s warmer, that outdoor deck would be a great spot to sip a drink.

 Friday, November 27 – Lunch